chelu/jdal/aop/README.md

 ## Maven

-The latest release candidate is *2.0.RC1*. configure maven as follows to include it.
+The latest released version is *2.0.0*. configure maven as follows to include it.

 ```xml
 <repositories>